Blog

 The insurance company will typically respond with a counteroffer, which is almost always lower than the demand.
 A skilled attorney negotiates aggressively, using evidence and legal arguments to push the settlement closer to its true value.
 Most cases settle during this negotiation phase without going to court.

-• Modified comparative negligence: Florida shifted from a pure comparative negligence system to a modified system.
-Under the new law, if you are found 51% or more at fault for the accident, you cannot recover any damages.
-Previously, you could recover a reduced amount even at 99% fault.
+• Modified comparative negligence (51% bar): Florida moved from a pure comparative negligence system to a modified one.
+If you are found 51% or more at fault for the accident, you are completely barred from recovering any damages.
+At 50% or less, your recovery is reduced by your fault percentage.
+Insurers now aggressively argue elevated fault percentages to trigger this bar.

-• Reduced statute of limitations: The statute of limitations for personal injury claims was reduced from four years to two years from the date of the accident.
-This means you have less time to file a lawsuit, making it essential to consult with an attorney promptly after a crash.
+• Shortened 2-year statute of limitations: The filing deadline for personal injury claims was cut from four years to two years from the date of your accident.
+Waiting too long—even to finish treatment and gather records—can permanently bar your right to sue.
+Consult an attorney as soon as possible after a crash.

 If you have been injured in a car accident in Florida, the actions you take in the days and weeks after the crash directly impact the value of your settlement.
 Here are the most important steps.